A warm welcome to our new graduate student Kevin Richer, who joined us from Windsor.

 Congratulations to Takuro Ishii, who has been successful in obtaining a prestigious JSPS Overseas Research Fellowship to pave his road towards becoming an independent researcher within the next few years.
 Fantastic news!

 A quick spotlight on some of our nerd fun lately on designing new flow phantoms.

 1. Stemming from our research needs in ultrasound flow imaging, we have devised a novel spiral flow phantom to study the performance of different flow estimation techniques.
-Soon to appear in T-UFFC as a front cover article!
+Appear in T-UFFC as a front cover article!

 Warm congratulations to Jason Au for his success in obtaining a prestigious CIHR Fellowship to pursue postdoctoral research with us.
 Well done!

 Many thanks to ISTU for selecting Alfred for this milestone honor!
 This is definitely the best endorsement of the lab's achievements in unraveling the biophysical foundations of therapeutic ultrasound.
 Thank you!